Hurricane Lee Set To Batter Northeast Coast With Damaging Winds, Heavy Rain: Here's Timing

 Tropical storm warnings and other advisories extend up the East Coast from Long Island to easternmost Maine.

-The newest computer models show Lee's eye is expected to pass over land from western Nova Scotia to New Brunswick, with still a chance of it being in Maine on Sunday, Sept.
+The newest computer models show Lee's expected landfall to be from western Nova Scotia to New Brunswick, with still a chance of it happening in Maine on Sunday, Sept.
 17.

-It's now a Category 1 storm on the Saffir-Simpson Hurricane Wind Scale.
+It's now a Category 1 storm on the Saffir-Simpson Hurricane Wind Scale after strengthening to Category 5 status at one point late last week.

 A High Surf Advisory is in effect for all of coastal Long Island, lasting until 8 p.m.
 Saturday.